asyrjasalo/RESTinstance/README.rst

 3. **It generates JSON Schema for requests and responses automatically, and the schema gets more accurate by your tests.**
-   Output the schema to file and reuse it as expectations in later tests, as most of the methods respond similarly with only minor differences.
+   Output the schema to a file and reuse it as expectations to test the other methods, as most of them respond similarly with only minor differences.
-   Or extend the schema further to a full Swagger specification (version 2.0, OpenAPI 3.0.x also planned), which RESTinstance can test requests and responses against.
-All this leads to reusability, having great test coverage with minimum effort and very clean tests.
+   Or extend the schema further to a full Swagger spec (version 2.0, OpenAPI 3.0 also planned), which RESTinstance can test requests and responses against.
+All this leads to reusability, getting great test coverage with minimum number of keystrokes and clean looking tests.

 Installation